slatedocs/slate/source/includes/_persons.md

 Deletes a person with a specified `person_id`.

-**Note:** This will also delete all the entity values, if any, associated with the person.
+**Note:** This will also delete all the field values, if any, associated with the person.
-Such entity values exist linked to either global or list-specific entity attributes.
+Such field values exist linked to either global or list-specific fields.

 ### Path Parameters